openpgp-pqc/openpgp-pqc-draft-individual-openpgp-nist-bp-comp/draft-individual-openpgp-nist-bp-comp.md

 This section describes the individual post-quantum cryptographic schemes.
 All schemes listed here are believed to provide security in the presence of a cryptographically relevant quantum computer.

-\[Note to the reader: This specification refers to the NIST PQC draft standards FIPS 203, FIPS 204, and FIPS 205 as if they were a final specification.
+\[Note to the reader: This specification refers to the NIST PQC draft standards FIPS 203 and FIPS 204 as if they were a final specification.
 This is a temporary solution until the final versions of these documents are available.
 The goal is to provide a sufficiently precise specification of the algorithms already at the draft stage of this specification, so that it is possible for implementers to create interoperable implementations.
 Furthermore, we want to point out that, depending on possible future changes to the draft standards by NIST, this specification may be updated as soon as corresponding information becomes available.\]